material-motion/material-motion/concepts/runtimes.md

 #### Why is there only one executor for Draggable and Pinchable?

 Many Plans can be executed by a single executor entity.
-For example, the Gesture executor can now change the anchor point of the view exactly once.
+For example, the Gesture executor can change the anchor point of the view exactly once.
+If two Gesture executors existed then they might unnecessarily attempt to both change the anchor point.

 ### Forwarding events to executors